- lean (adj.)

 - lean (n.2)

 - c.
 1200, "lean animals or persons," from lean (adj.).
 Meaning "lean part of anything, muscle without fat, lean meat" is mid-15c.

 - "action or state of leaning, deviation from a vertical position," 1776, from lean (v.).

 - lean (v.)

-- c.1200, from Old English hleonian "to bend, recline, lie down, rest," from Proto-Germanic *khlinen (cognates: Old Saxon hlinon, Old Frisian lena, Middle Dutch lenen, Dutch leunen, Old High German hlinen, German lehnen "to lean"), from PIE root *klei- "to lean, to incline" (cognates: Sanskrit srayati "leans," sritah "leaning;" Old Persian cay "to lean;" Lithuanian slyti "to slope," slieti "to lean;" Latin clinare "to lean, bend," clivus "declivity," inclinare "cause to bend," declinare "bend down, turn aside;" Greek klinein "to cause to slope, slant, incline;" Old Irish cloin "crooked, wrong;" Middle Irish cle, Welsh cledd "left," literally "slanting;" Welsh go-gledd "north," literally "left" -- for similar sense evolution, see Yemen, Benjamin, southpaw).
+- c.
+1200, from Old English hlinian "to recline, lie down, rest; band or incline" (Mercian hleonian, Northumbrian hlionian), from Proto-Germanic *khlinen (source also of Old Saxon hlinon, Old Frisian lena, Middle Dutch lenen, Dutch leunen, Old High German hlinen, German lehnen "to lean"), from PIE root *klei- "to lean, to incline" (source also of Sanskrit srayati "leans," sritah "leaning;" Old Persian cay "to lean;" Lithuanian slyti "to slope," slieti "to lean;" Latin clinare "to lean, bend," clivus "declivity," inclinare "cause to bend," declinare "bend down, turn aside;" Greek klinein "to cause to slope, slant, incline;" Old Irish cloin "crooked, wrong;" Middle Irish cle, Welsh cledd "left," literally "slanting").

 Transitive sense "cause to lean or rest" is from 14c.
 Meaning "to incline the body against something for support" is mid-13c.
 Figurative sense of "to trust for support" is from early 13c.
 Sense of "to lean toward mentally, to favor" is from late 14c.
 Related: Leaned; leaning.
 Colloquial lean on "put pressure on" (someone) is first recorded 1960.